-Chiricahua Mountains making this an extremely popular birding destination.
-There are also over 180 ant species and around 500 species of bees found in the Chiricahua Mountains and is home to the Chiricahua squirrel.
+There are also over 180 ant species and around 500 species of bees found in the Chiricahua Mountains.
+The area is home to the Chiricahua squirrel as well as mountain lion, jaguar, mule deer, collared peccary, big horn sheep, badgers, coyotes, jackrabbits, skunks, fox and bats.